triplea-game/lobby-server/database/README.md

 # Database

-Hosts database migrations and docker to run a database locally.
+Hosts database migrations.
+Migration files are raw SQL, they are packaged onto a 'flyway' docker, flyway is a tool to run those SQL files.

-Stores:
+Lobby DB Stores Data on:
   - users
   - lobby chat history
   - user ban information